eliasbnk/dev-setup/README.md

 After a little awhile all Extensions should be installed. 😊

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# only continue to step 6, after all Extensions install
+# only continue to step 6, after all Extensions are installed
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 6. Installing Oh-My-Zsh